 Long distance service is not provided by the College.
 Campus and local service is free, but you need to bring your own telephone and put in a request to IT to have your phone line activated.
 We recommend a cell phone or calling card for long distance calls.
 If you do not have a phone in your room, please give your cell phone number to the Student Life and Learning so that you are able to be contacted in the case of an emergency.

 Grove City College does not endorse one particular cellular phone service over another.
 AT&T and Verizon Wireless are two large providers in the area.

 Yes.
 Overnight guests of the same gender as the host are permitted to stay for a maximum of two nights in a row.
-Guests must register with the Residence Director for emergency and safety reasons and may stay no more than seven total days in a given semester.
+Guests must register with the Resident Director for emergency and safety reasons and may stay no more than seven total days in a given semester.
 No overnight guests of the opposite sex are permitted at any time.
 Residents are strongly encouraged to invite overnight guests only after discussing it with their roommates.

 Grove City College’s goal is to develop life skills in our students in order to prepare them for life beyond the borders of our campus.
 Our desire is to partner with parents in this effort, and as such, we encourage students to attempt to address issues themselves rather than asking their parents to do so.

 If a student has a question or a problem or if an issue arises, they should first contact the Resident Assistant on their floor.
 If the issue needs further attention, the student should contact the Resident Director, a full-time professional staff member who oversees the building.
 If a resolution still has not been reached, the student should contact the Office of Student Life & Learning.
 Commuters are encouraged to address questions, concerns, and ideas to Larry Hardesty, Vice President of Student Life & Learning.